Wavelength-tunable Light Sources

 Limited and Variable Output Power

 If some kind of incandescent lamp is used (e.g. a halogen lamp), which has a low spatial coherence, a further problem is that most of the light is emitted in directions where it is hardly usable.
-Not only the typical applications, but also the used monochromator require a more or less well defined light beam, and even when using well-designed reflectors it is hard to efficiently collect such light and forming a beam.
+Not only the typical applications, but also the used monochromators require a well-defined light beam, and even when using well-designed reflectors it is hard to efficiently collect such light and forming a beam.
 However, lamps can be optimized to some extent by minimizing the light-emitting volume.
 This is particularly possible with arc lamps.

 The light collection problem can be eliminated by using a spatially coherent source, which can be based on supercontinuum generation.
 Such sources can be realized with photonic crystal fibers, can span many hundreds of nanometers and deliver near-perfect spatial coherence.
 However, they contain a laser source and are relatively expensive.